-\ Sturbridge compared to WIA and WIA compared to Massachusetts
+^{} Sturbridge compared to WIA and WIA compared to Massachusetts

+Data suppressed or equal to zero

+Source: MA Department of Labor

 From an overall percentage perspective, the town experienced a considerably larger decline in total employment (-12.3%) than the WIA which incurred only a minor net increase (0.4%) and the State, where employment decreased slightly (-0.9%) during this time period.
 While there were a number of factors that contributed to this discrepancy, of particular note is the fact that Sturbridge's Manufacturing employment declined by almost 59% with the WIA and State experiencing losses of less than half that rate, -24% and -26.4% respectively.
 Furthermore, an LQ of 1.28 for the WIA suggests greater strength in the regional manufacturing base as compared to the state, whereas an LQ of 0.87 for Sturbridge suggests the town is not sharing in this regional advantage.